-Roman Departure: on turn VI (6), the Romans are replaced by the Brito-Romans, in England and Wales but south of Cheshire/York only (in the other regions they simply disappear).
-The forts are replaced first (by an Infantry), then the Legions by Briton infantry, all on a 1 for 1 basis and up to a maximum of 8 units (the balance is lost).
-This replacement is automatic when there are 8 or less units, otherwise the player may choose which units he can keep (up to 8).
+Roman Departure: on turn VI (6), the Romans are replaced by the Brito-Romans, in England only (in the other theaters they simply disappear).
+The forts are replaced first (by an Infantry), then the Legions by Briton infantry, all on a 1 for 1 basis and up to a maximum of 16 units (the balance is lost).
+This replacement is automatic.